 Packages received before Jan.
-8, 2015, will be refused due to limited space.
+7, 2016, will be refused due to limited space.
 Bikes are to be delivered with your name to: UMW Physical Plant, Attention: Central Storeroom, Hanover Street, Fredericksburg, Virginia, 22401.
 It is your responsibility to arrange pickups from the storeroom by calling 540/654-1149.

 Note: Except for BLS students, all residential and commuting full-time degree-seeking undergraduate students receive official University communications and critical information in their assigned on-campus post office boxes.
-Official communications are also conveyed through the EagleNet Portal and student email.
+Official communications are also conveyed through the Eagle Gateway Portal on myUMW and student email.